jhthompson/jhthompson-blog/_drafts/2018-08-17-interrail-end.md

 ## Garmisch-Partenkirchen / Zugspitze

 I could easily have written an entire post about the Zugsptize climb, as it is one of the coolest things I have ever done in my life.
 I also tried to make a Google photos album for personal use with only the good photos that I took, and it still has 234 photos in it!
-I'll pick a selection of the best photos from the trip and put them up here, since 234 is a bit much.
+I'll pick a selection of those to put in this post, but I might make another post in the future that has more details and photos about the hike.

 ***